 Continuing students must reapply for financial aid each year by completing a new Free Application for Federal Student Aid (FAFSA) and each winter term you will receive an email reminder from us.
 You are likely to receive similar financial aid packages throughout your time at U-M if the following conditions remain constant:

 - Your family's financial situation remains consistent.
 Changes in income, marital status, or number of family members, or a change in the number of siblings enrolled in college will affect your aid eligibility.

-- Federal, institutional and state financial aid programs remain similar
+- Federal, institutional, and state financial aid program funding levels remain constant.

 - You report accurate information, including income and assets, on your financial aid application(s).

 - You continue to meet the enrollment level and Satisfactory Academic Progress requirements.